-The Group uses market observable data to a possible extent when measuring the fair value of an asset or a liability.
-Fair values are categorized into different levels in a fair value hierarchy based on inputs used in the valuation techniques as follows:
+The Group uses valuation techniques that are appropriate in the circumstances and for which sufficient data are available to measure fair value, maximizing the use of market observable data to a possible extent.
+Fair values are categorized into different levels in a fair value hierarchy, as described below, based on lowest level inputs used that is significant to the fair value measurement as a whole:

-- Level 1 Quoted (unadjusted) market prices in active markets for identical assets or liabilities. - Level 2 Valuation techniques for which the lowest level input that is significant to the fair value measurement is directly or indirectly observable.

-• Level 3 - Valuation techniques for which the lowest level input that is significant to the fair value measurement is unobservable.
+- Level 1 Quoted (unadjusted) market prices in active markets for identical assets or liabilities. - Level 2 Valuation techniques for which the lowest level input that is significant to the fair value measurement is directly or indirectly observable. - Level 3 Valuation techniques for which the lowest level input that is significant to the fair value measurement is unobservable.